 If you want a map to use while you’re driving, click the image above and save the route to Google Maps.

 Before you do any road trip in Australia it is important to have everything in order.
 You need to have a vehicle before you start.
 Without one, there simply won’t be a road trip!
 Depending on your numbers and where you plan on sleeping, you have two options.

-Depending on how many of you there is, you can either rent a car or a campervan.
+Depending on how many of you there are, you can either rent a car or a campervan.
 If you’re planning on staying in hostels, I would go in a car.
 Otherwise, a campervan would be a good idea, particularly if there are 4 to 6 of you.

 Driving in Australia can be tricky due to the distances involved.
 This is exacerbated when the journeys involve covering large areas where there is little sign of civilisation.
 Running out of fuel in the middle of nowhere is something that you always have to consider.